overwolf/overwolf.github.io/docs/start/how-to-test-your-app.md

 ---
 id: how-to-test-your-app
 title: How to Test Your App
-sidebar_label:  How to Test Your App
+sidebar_label:  App testing basics
 ---

-## Overview
+## Testing Practices
-The Overwolf team will test your app when you submit it for the first time, and every time you would like to update it.
+The Overwolf team will review your app when you submit it for the first time, as well as whenever you would like to update it.
-Some tests may change depends on the app, as it is our goal to create specific tests per app in order increase productivity.
+Some tests may change depending on your app, as sometimes testing is more effective with specific tests than with the generic ones.

-In this page we share what are the tests we run for your app so you will be able to improve your app according to it.
-Please don’t hesitate asking us question over Slack or by email: developers@overwolf.com
+In this article we will share how our testing process works, what we're focused on, and what you should focus on when polishing up your app for submission.
+Please don’t hesitate to ask us questions over Slack or via email: developers@overwolf.com

-## Manifest
+## App Manifest

 ### Consistent UID

-Make sure that the [author and app name](../api/manifest-json#meta-name) are the same in every version.
-Changes in those parameters will change the UID of your app, so make sure that they will consistent in every app update.
+Make sure that the [author and app name](../api/manifest-json#meta-name) are identical in every version.
+Changes in these parameters will change the UID of your app and cause issues, so make sure that they remain consistent through every update.

-### Validate manifest
+### Validate your manifest

 Make sure to validate your manifest.json syntax:

-  1. Copy all of the content of the app’s manifest.json and paste it in [jsonlint.com](https://jsonlint.com/).
+  1. Copy the contents of the app’s manifest.json and paste it in [jsonlint.com](https://jsonlint.com/).
-  2. Press the "validate" button in the jsonlint.com website (Result is "valid json").
+  2. Press the "validate" button in jsonlint.com (If you're seeing "valid json", it's clear).
-  3. Make sure you have no errors.
+  3. Make sure you have no errors reported.

-#### Overwolf minimal version
+#### Minimal Overwolf supported version

-Examine [Overwolf minimal version](../api/manifest-json#meta-minimum) and compare it to the previous Overwolf Minimal version (Overwolf minimal version shouldn’t change between app versions, unless your app needs to use a new Overwolf property, API, etc.)
+Examine your app's [Overwolf minimal version](../api/manifest-json#meta-minimum) and compare it to the previous version's Overwolf Minimal version.
+Unless your update requires new properties or APIs, these versions should be identical.

 #### Verify correct Advertisement flags

-1. `"block_top_window_navigation":true` – Means that when user clicks on an ad, it will always open in a new window.
+1. `"block_top_window_navigation":true` – Means that whenever app users click on an ad, it will open the link in a new window.
 2. `"popup_blocker":true` – This flag prevents ads that will try to create a popup for the user without the user’s consent.
-3. `"mute":true – Mute` sounds in window.
+3. `"mute":true' - Mute sounds in window.

-#### Verify 'launcher_icon' property existence
+#### Verify the 'launcher_icon' property

-1. Make sure `"launcher_icon": "icon.ico"` appears in the “meta” object, (`icon.ico` can have any name as long as the icon exists in the app opk file).
+1. Make sure `"launcher_icon": "icon.ico"` appears in the “meta” object, `icon.ico` can have any name as long as the icon exists in the app's opk file.
 2. Check that the `icon.ico` file exists in your app folder/opk and its size is smaller than 150KB.
-3. Make sure that you have the following resolutions: `16x16, 32x32,48x48, 256x256`.
+3. Make sure that you have the following resolutions for it: `16x16, 32x32,48x48, 256x256`.

-#### Verify game_targeting flag existecne
+#### Verify game_targeting flag existence

 #### Verify correct_launch events

 ## Windows

-### Resolutions
+### Resolution Compatibility

-1. Before testing, DPI should be 100%, window resolution should be 1920 x 1080.
+1. Before testing, DPI should be set to 100% and window resolution should be 1920 x 1080.

-2. Now change your screen resolution to the following and make sure that the app window stays within the borders of the screen:
+2. Change your screen resolution to the following settings and make sure that the app window stays within the borders of your screen:

     * 1366 x 720 – 100 DPI
     * 1366 x 768 – 100 DPI